 Guidance

-Abdominal aortic aneurysm screening: ultrasound equipment quality assurance guidelines
+Abdominal aortic aneurysm screening: ultrasound equipment quality assurance guidance

-It is recognised that access to formal ultrasound quality assurance (QA) across England is variable but equipment used in national screening programmes must be quality assured.
+It is recognised that access to formal ultrasound quality assurance (QA) across England is variable, but equipment used in national screening programmes must be quality assured.
+Most equipment faults can be detected by visual inspection and simple tests.

 This guidance sets out evidenced-based methods for the testing and monitoring of ultrasound scanners that can be undertaken by screening staff between annual assessment by medical physics departments or any other qualified provider.
 It also recognises that, with appropriate training and monitoring, screening technicians can perform monthly QA checks.